canada-ca/tracker/platform/overlays/gke/README.md

   --set values.gateways.istio-ingressgateway.loadBalancerIP=34.95.5.243 > istio.yaml
 ```

 Inside the config that is generated is a service definition that currently needs to be modified to ensure that unneeded ports are not opened.
-This means editing the istio.yaml file and making the following modification.
+This means editing the istio.yaml file and appending the following at the end.

 ```bash
  apiVersion: v1